readytensor/adaptive_binary_classifier/README.md

    - **Containerizing ML Models - The Model-as-a-Service pattern**: In this tutorial, we review how to containerize an ML model to make it easily portable and deployable in different environments.
 We will use the Model-as-a-Service pattern for deployment.
    - **Containerizing ML Models - The Hybrid Pattern**: In this tutorial, we cover how to containerize an ML model with Docker to include both training and inference services.

-This particular branch called [module-1-complete](https://github.com/readytensor/adaptable_binary_classifier/tree/module-1-complete) is the completion point of module 1 in the series.
-The module 1 start point is [here](https://github.com/readytensor/adaptable_binary_classifier/tree/module-1-start).
+This particular branch called [module-3-complete](https://github.com/readytensor/adaptable_binary_classifier/tree/module-1-complete) is the completion point of third (and final) module in the series.
+This is the final, completion version of the code for the binary classifier model.

 ## Project Structure